Retail Leases

 Contact Us Today

-Bradley & Bray is a law firm on the Sunshine Coast which offers legal guidance to retail leasing across Queensland.
-Whether you’re a retail landlord or a tenant, our team of commercial lease lawyers are here to ensure your lease agreement matches your business needs, protects your interests and complies with relevant legislation.
+Bradley & Bray is a law firm on the Sunshine Coast that offers legal guidance to retail leasing across Queensland.
+Whether you’re a retail landlord or a tenant, our team of commercial lease lawyers is here to ensure your lease agreement matches your business needs, protects your interests and complies with relevant legislation.

 Contact us today for tailored advice on your retail lease.